Blendify/blender-manual/trunk/blender_docs/manual/rigging/constraints/transform/limit_distance.rst

    This number button sets the limit distance, i.e. the radius of the constraining sphere.
 Reset Distance
    When clicked, this small button will reset the *Distance* value, so that it corresponds to the actual distance between the owner and its target (i.e. the distance before this constraint is applied).

 Clamp Region
-   The *Limit Mode* drop-down menu allows you to choose how to use the sphere defined by the *Distance* setting and target's center:
+   The *Limit Mode* select menu allows you to choose how to use the sphere defined by the *Distance* setting and target's center:

-   Inside (default)
+   Inside
       The owner is constrained *inside* the sphere.
    Outside
       The owner is constrained *outside* the sphere.
    Surface
       The owner is constrained *on the surface* of the sphere.

+For Transform
+   ToDo.

 .. vimeo:: 171109014